 Only if you are a communication major, have extensive public speaking background, or wish to take a high-level speech course are you asked to complete the communication placement exam.
 For all other students, this exam is optional.

 Step 3 – Complete and Return Important Materials

-Please complete the following items prior to your arrival for the Fall 2013 Semester.
+Please complete the following items prior to your arrival for the semester.

-• Payment Arrangements - In order to hold residence hall space and a place in the freshman class, a $200 down payment on tuition is due by July 1.
-Fee payment information will be sent to new students beginning in April.
-This payment is fully refundable up until the start of fall semester classes if you should cancel your admission to Truman.
+In order to hold residence hall space and a place in the freshman class, a $200 down payment on tuition is due by July 1.
+Fee payment information will be sent to new students before orientation.
+This payment is fully refundable until the start of fall semester classes if you should cancel your admission to Truman.

-o You may use the printable High School Transcript Request Form to conveniently notify your high school that your final transcript must be sent to the Office of Admission at Truman.
-Please ensure that your final high school transcript includes your Spring 2014 grades.
+You may use the printable High School Transcript Request to conveniently notify your high school that your final transcript must be sent to the Office of Admission at Truman.
+Please ensure that your final high school transcript includes your spring grades.

 If you have earned credit through another college or university, regulations require that you inform Truman about all college coursework previously earned or in progress.
 Please forward the College/University Transcript Request Form to the institution granting credit.
 This form should not be used to report credit earned through AP, IB, or CLEP exams.
 To report credit earned through these exams, please contact the appropriate testing agency to have official score reports sent to Truman’s Registrar.
 Truman State University’s CEEB code is 6483.